X-Men: From the Ashes: Publication history

 Giant-Size X-Men Anniversary Event was announced on February 19, 2025, to celebrate the golden jubilee of Giant-Size X-Men.
-The event revisits The Dark Phoenix Saga, Age of Apocalypse, House of M, etc. Lanzing commented that they knew in advance NYX (vol. 2) would end with issue #10 so they were able to include a finale for the characters, however, Kamala Khan's story would continue in Giant-Size X-Men #1 (May 2025).
+The event revisits The Dark Phoenix Saga, Age of Apocalypse, House of M, and other events from the X-Men's history.
+Lanzing commented that they knew in advance NYX (vol. 2) would end with issue #10 so they were able to include a finale for the characters, however, Kamala Khan's story would continue in Giant-Size X-Men #1 (May 2025).
 In April 2025, Marvel announced that the Hellfire Gala would return in Hellfire Vigil (2025), a one-shot that "commemorate[s] the one-year, in-universe anniversary of Krakoa's fall".
 The issue also serves as a transition point in the From the Ashes publishing phase.

 In July 2025, Marvel Comics released a teaser for the "Age of Revelation", which released in October 2025.
 Marvel then announced that the "Age of Revelation" event would commemorate the 30th anniversary of Age of Apocalypse (1995) and begins with Age of Revelation Overture #1.
 The event is preceded by X-Men: Age of Revelation #0, a surprise one-shot issue that was released in July 2025, written by Jed MacKay and illustrated by Humberto Ramos.
 ComicsXF explained this event would have a similar format to previous events such as Age of X-Man (2019) and Sins of Sinister (2023) where Marvel shuts "down a bunch of ongoing series" in order to relaunch "them with new names and concepts".
 Set ten years in the future, "Age of Revelation" focuses on a new mutant utopia led by Apocalypse's heir Doug Ramsey; however the Revelation Territories were "built on a lie and threatens to overwhelm the earth and destroy humanity, leading a band of X-Men to foment rebellion".
 In total, "Age of Revelation" features the Overture and Finale one-shot issues, "16 interconnected three-issue miniseries and a special anthology".
 The flagship titles are Amazing X-Men (vol. 3), written by MacKay and illustrated by Mahmud Asrar, and Unbreakable X-Men, written by Simone and illustrated by Lucas Werneck.